Auscitte/auscitte.github.io/_posts/2021-04-20-Registry-Recovery.md

 Well, only some shadow copies do; quite possibly, this is the only case in history where an older shadow copy proved to be (almost) error-free while the most recent one did not.

-Given that we are dealing with the differential “copy-on-write” technique (where preceding copies are constructed from their successors) and the most recent file is in shreds and tatters is it worth checking the older shadow copies?
+Given that we are dealing with the differential “copy-on-write” technique (where preceding copies are constructed from their successors) and the most recent file is in shreds and tatters, is it worth checking the older shadow copies?
 It depends.
 In this case it did and here is why.
 As we already know, at regular intervals, primary registry files undergo a process of reorganization during which layout of the file may change to such a degree that it will no longer occupy the same set of hard drive sectors, hence there is a chance that the older copy of the registry does not overlap the damaged region of storage space.
-The exact time when the last reorganization was performed can be established by consulting the “last reorganized timestamp” field stored in hive’s base block so the plan goes as follows: proceeding backwards in time, check each shadow copy of the HKLM\SOFTWARE hive such that its reorganization timestamp differs from that of the last copy checked and see how many orphaned keys and values it contains.
+The exact time when the last reorganization was performed can be established by consulting the “last reorganized timestamp” field stored in hive’s base block so the plan goes as follows: proceeding backwards in time, check each shadow copy of the _HKLM\SOFTWARE_ hive such that its reorganization timestamp differs from that of the last copy checked and see how many orphaned keys and values it contains.
 The goal is to find a relatively recent copy with minimum orphans.

-I will not bore you, my ever-patient reader, with a step-by-step account of the procedure, but I think I found the perfect candidate: the hive copy is located in _vss8_, it is not too old and contains no orphans.
+I will not bore you, my ever-patient reader, with a step-by-step account of the procedure, but I think I found the perfect candidate: the hive copy is located in **_vss8_**, it is not too old and contains no orphans.
 No orphans.

 Of course, it would have been immensely interesting to check my hypothesis as to how this hive copy managed to emerge unscathed from the perils of dealing with boot-time utilities.
 It could have been accomplished by examining how many and which hard drive sectors _vss8_ and _vss15_ had in common had I done so right away.
-Unfortunately, I did not create a byte-by-byte backup copy of the volume and since it had been months before I brought myself to finish this write-up the shadow copies were long gone by then.
+Unfortunately, I did not create a "byte-by-byte" backup copy of the volume and, since it had been months before I brought myself to finish this write-up, the shadow copies were long gone by then.
 At least, let us assess the quality of our find.

 ||**vss8**|**vss15**|
 |print(reg._regf.modification_timestamp()) |1601-01-01 00:00:00|1601-01-01 00:00:00|